ilri/dspace-statistics-api/README.md

 The item id is the *internal* id for an item.
 You can get these from the standard DSpace REST API.

 ¹ We are querying the Solr statistics core, which technically only knows about items that have either views or downloads.
-If an item is not present here you can assume it has zero views and zero downloads, but not necessarily that it does not exist.
+If an item is not present here you can assume it has zero views and zero downloads, but not necessarily that it does not exist in the repository.

 ## Todo